 The Bar Harbor design concept illustrates how you can take advantage of a narrow lot where the main view corridors are located on the long edge of an elevation.

 This design is another concept which can be easily modified to fit within a very narrow lot.
-While narrow lots create design constrictions and challenges, we encourage you to discuss it with us and see if our design team can find creative ways for you to take advantage of your location.
+While narrow lots create design constrictions and challenges, we encourage you to discuss it with us.
+We are sure our design team can find creative ways for you to take advantage of your location.